GT-STAR-Lab/MARBLER/robotarium_gym/README.md

 Must include the following methods:
 * `initialize_markers`: Sets the background of the Robotarium at the start of an episode
-* `update_markers`: Updates the background of the Robotarium after each step And the following class variables:
+* `update_markers`: Updates the background of the Robotarium after each step

+And the following Class Variables:
 * `show_figure`: boolean, whether or not to display anything

 Note: Currently the visualizations may appear different in different python environments